Akbram98/Active-Directory/README.md

 ## Description

-Designed an active directory home lab by running it as a service on windows server 2022 and further configuring the server to function as a domain controller.
-Hosted and configured a splunk server on ubuntu server platform to allow for enterprise level SIEM features over the web.
-Installed Sysmon on host machine to ingest host's telemetry for retrieval on splunk server dashboard for further analysis.
-The goal behind this home lab project is to gain exposure and familiarity with common tools used in the cybersecurity industry and also to simulate a scenario where tools and services used in the industry can be safegaurded from malicious events through log analysis and threat detection.
+This project involves the creation and configuration of an Active Directory home lab, utilizing Windows Server 2022 as a domain controller.
+The lab setup includes:

+- **Windows Server 2022**: Configured to run Active Directory services and function as a domain controller.
+- **Splunk Server**: Deployed on an Ubuntu Server platform to provide enterprise-level Security Information and Event Management (SIEM) capabilities accessible over the web.
+- **Sysmon Installation**: Installed on the host machine to collect telemetry data, which is then ingested and visualized on the Splunk server dashboard for detailed analysis.
+The primary objective of this project is to gain practical experience with key cybersecurity tools and techniques.
+By simulating real-world scenarios, the project demonstrates how industry-standard tools and services can be protected against malicious activities through effective log analysis and threat detection.

 ## Getting Started